Science Olympiad Summer Institute

 "The human resources were the most helpful.
 I liked the enthusiastic and friendly participants; they were inspiring.
 I saw competitiveness, but it was in the spirit of bringing out the best in everyone.
 Thank you!"

-Run by National Event Supervisors as well as board and advisory committee members, the SOSI provides in-depth coverage of events.
+Many sessions are presented by by National Event Supervisors and Committee Chairs.
+The SOSI provides in-depth coverage of all 46 events.
 Course attendees will experience five days and four nights of sessions and meetings designed to improve any school's Science Olympiad program and help meet state core curriculum science benchmarks and standards.
-Registration includes course fee, room and board, and a preview of the incoming Rules for both Division B and C. Educators are eligible to apply for Title 2 Teacher Quality program funds of No Child Left Behind by contacting their school district science curriculum administrator and can apply to receive two course credits from the University of the Pacific.
+Registration includes course fee, room and board, and a preview of the incoming Rules for both Division B and C. Educators are eligible to apply for Title 2 Teacher Quality program funds by contacting their school district science curriculum administrator.